Talca: Consulates

-Geography and climate
+Geography

 The commune of Talca spans an area of 231.5 sqkm.
 The city of Talca is located 250 km south of Santiago, south of the confluence of the rivers Lircay and Claro, in the Central Valley.
 The city is bisected by the Pan-American Highway.

+Climate

 Talca has a Mediterranean climate (Köppen: Csb) with dry summers and wet winters, though it is hotter in summer and cooler in winter than coastal cities like Valparaíso and Concepción.

 Transportation

 Talca has a public bus system managed by the municipal Department of Transportation.
 The routes are tracked through Moovit.